NilsD84/Python_Data_Project/README.md

 # Overview

 This analysis of the data job market was done using a guided youtube video by Luke Barousse.
 The focus of this project was to get a concrete understanding on basic python coding concepts.
-The project dives into top paying and in deman dskills to help find optimal job opportunities for data analysts using a live dataset.
+The project dives into top paying and in demand skills to help find optimal job opportunities for data analysts using a live dataset.

 # The Questions